 My two-year-old son, like your average American child, rarely goes a day without viewing television, and often quite a bit of it.
 He watches a show or two when he wakes up in the morning, maybe a full-length animated film in the afternoon, and another program sometime in the evening.
 With a one-year-old to manage simultaneously, it's not uncommon for my wife and I to occasionally entrust one of our many animated allies with briefly babysitting our toddler.
 Of course, neither Nemo, Lightning McQueen, nor Buzz Lightyear can change a diaper worth a damn, but they certainly are adept at keeping kids from sticking forks in electrical outlets, which is a plus.

 One of my fondest memories is from one night in Thailand.
-I was alone at a café on the banks of the Mekhong River, looking across into Laos on the other side.
-The weather was perfectly clear where I sat but, over in Laos, a storm was moving slowly along the river’s edge.
-Peacefully, I watched the storm safely from afar, the moon overhead in an otherwise vacant sky.
-While I sat comfortably sipping my coffee, I marveled at the storm’s hundreds of lightning strikes as it crept, like a mythical goliath, across the far off shore.
+I was at a café on the banks of the Mekhong River, looking across into Laos on the other side.
+The weather was perfectly clear where I sat but, over in Laos, a storm was moving slowly along the edge of the river.
+Peacefully, I watched the storm safely from afar, the moon overhead, and marveled at the storm’s many lightning strikes as it crept, like a mythical goliath, across the far off shore.
 It was a truly beautiful hour of my life.

 This is an intentionally brutal statement, although it just so happens to be true.
 Guessing seems benign enough, so how can something so seemingly timid as guessing actually kill a relationship?
 Well, when we guess, specifically when we guess the meaning behind what another person is thinking, feeling, saying or doing (or has done in the past), we choose “thinking we know” over actually knowing.
 Then, once we assume we know something, we invariably halt our efforts to discover the truth.
 Instead of seeking to learn more, we may find ourselves reacting to something that may not even be reality.
 Why?
 Because we guessed.